Solving the wave equation

 $$ u(x, t) = C_3 \sin(x - ct + \phi_0) - C_3 \sin(x + ct + \phi_0) $$

-Replacing $C_3$ with arbitrary constants $A$ and $B$, and changing the subtraction to $\pm$, which we can do due to the principle of linearity, we have:
+Replacing $C_3$ with arbitrary constants $A$ and $B$, and changing the subtraction to $\pm$, which we can do by simply defining $B = -C_3$, we have:

 $$ u(x, t) = A \sin (x - vt + \phi_0) \pm B \sin(x + vt + \phi_0) $$